9 MIN READ

 We ate lunch at Henry’s Restaurant in Savannah’s historic district for $23, including tip.

-For dinner, we picked Aroy Jung, an Asian fusion place downtown.
-It offered a Groupon, $14 for $22 worth of food, which was enough for two people.
+For dinner, we picked Aroy Jung, an Asian fusion place downtown that has since closed.
+It offered a Groupon at $14 for $22 worth of food, which was enough for two people.

 Our order was just $1.54 extra, so we had a date-night-worthy dinner for a total of $20.54, including tip.